Childminder Safeguarding Q&A

 What would you do if a child was absent for a long time or regularly?

-You need to encourage regular attendance because lack of attendance can be a safeguarding concern.
-If a child does not attend regularly and they are funded, you are required to report any concerns to the local authority.
-If you think lack of attendance might be linked to safeguarding concerns, you should report it to your local authority safeguarding team.
+If a child does not attend and they are funded, you are required to report any concerns to the Local Authority which might reclaim funding paid for the term.
+If you think lack of attendance might be linked to safeguarding concerns, you should report it to your Local Safeguarding Partners.

 Show me your safeguarding training certificate… how often do you update it?